Grukz/Copernicus/Copernicus/README.md

 12. Search german's city specified by user for family name ,adresses,phone numbers.
  Search all cities in Germany for family name ,adresses,phone numbers.

 13. Search social network relations with or without email provided or found or guessed.
-(187 websites)
+(189 websites)

-14. Search emailbiz.info first and generate all possible combinations of mails adresses from first and last name then check if they exist .
+14. (Search emailbiz.info if lastname provided or alias then ) Generate all possible combinations of mails adresses from first and last name or alias then check if they exist .
 If they exist , search for social network relations .

 15. Search in Skype Directory (can use results to guess emails)